github/docs/content/actions/writing-workflows/choosing-what-your-workflow-does/workflow-commands-for-github-actions.md

 {% endpowershell %}

-{% warning %}
+> [!WARNING]

-**Warning:** Make sure you register the secret with 'add-mask' before outputting it in the build logs or using it in any other workflow commands.
+> Make sure you register the secret with 'add-mask' before outputting it in the build logs or using it in any other workflow commands.

-{% endwarning %}

 ### Example: Masking an environment variable